Formatting your Master's thesis

 When writing large documents, it is helpful to use styles.
-Styles help with the layout of the document and form the basis for the automatic generation of a table of content
+Styles help with the layout of the document and form the basis for the automatic generation of a table of contents.

 Templates for Word

-- Thesis template for Mac 2011 Problems with page numbering and table of contents, ses guide.
+Regarding thesis template for Mac 2011: If you have problems with page numbering and table of contents, see guide.